brodybits/Android-sqlcipher-native-driver/README.md

 ## Normal build

-Initialize with the `gluegentools` and `sqlite-amalgamation` subprojects:
+Initialize with the `gluegentools` subproject as well as libTomCrypt and sqlcipher dependencies from github:

 $ `make init`